danielbloy/pico-interactive/halloween/2024/README.md

 * TODO: Note about RAM limitations in Pico devices, particularly with Network and sound being the main hogs
 * TODO: Note had to use two devices anyway
+* TODO: Note the bodge about not being able to use directory service due to memory
 * TODO: Note about Pico running on Laptop for TV and Projector.
 * TODO: Note about experimental support for Raspberry Pi (3A+ and Zero 2W)
 * TODO: Note about an required upgrade to the power distribution to use normal 13 Amp cable